0xJs/0xjs.github.io/_posts/2022-12-11-What-is-the-MFA-status-of-your-users.md

 # Introduction
 During some courses I have been working with the AzureAD PowerShell Module to retrieve information from Users, Groups, Roles etc. While working with these cmdlets it was annoying that it doesn't have a functionality to recursivly search through group objects.
 So I wrote two modules to recursivly search through group objects and roles and only return the user objects.
 Then I also wanted to get a overview of the Azure AD roles used and their members, and what about privileged roles?
 In this blogpost I will describe and share the PowerShell cmdlets I created which will help with enumerating Azure AD Group and Role memberships.

-## The problem with Azure AD cmdlets to query for memberships
+## The problem with Azure AD cmdlets when querying for memberships
 When quering members of a group with the cmdlet `Get-AzureADGroupMember` the cmdlet returns user and group objects.
 In the output below an example is shown where it returns the user `GroupUser` and the group `NestedGroup`.

 ```